-Though as the consultant you are not necessarily responsible for executing these tasks, you can lay the framework empowering your clients to bridge the gap between where their workforce is currently performing, and how they need to perform in the future to drive innovation.
+As the consultant, you are not necessarily responsible for executing these tasks.
+However, you can lay the framework empowering your clients to bridge the gap between where their workforce is currently performing and how they need to perform in the future to drive innovation.

-Additionally, companies who are looking to launch entirely new ventures can find value in receiving strategic support from innovation consultants.
+Companies looking to launch entirely new ventures can also find value in receiving strategic support from innovation consultants.

 Depending on the client and the type of product they are looking to launch, innovation consultants may also provide support in ensuring their product is ready to go to market.
-A consultant with a design or product background can help facilitate the testing of new products for adherence to quality standards, and can also provide design and functionality input for new offerings.
+A consultant with a design or product background can test new products for adherence to quality standards and can provide functionality input for new offerings.